collabnix/kubelabs/Autoscaler101/helpers.md

             port: 80
           initialDelaySeconds: 0
           periodSeconds: 10
-        lifecycle:
-          postStart:
-            exec:
-              command: ["/bin/sh", "-c", "echo 'nginx started'"]
-          preStop:
-            exec:
-              command: ["/bin/sh", "-c", "nginx -s quit"]
 ```

 Here we see all the different types of probes we previously discussed.
-We first have a `livenessProbe` that checks whether our pod is alive every 10 seconds, a `readinessProbe` that checks if the pod is ready to serve traffic every 5 seconds, and a startup probe that checks to see if the pod has started up properly.
-This also has a `postStart` and a `preStop` hook.
-The `preStart` hook just echos out a line while the `preStop` hook runs `nginx -s quit` which finishes service open connections before shutting down (graceful shutdown).
+We first have a `livenessProbe` that checks whether our pod is alive every 10 seconds, a `readinessProbe` that checks if the pod is ready to serve traffic every 5 seconds, and a startup probe that checks to see if the pod has started up properly.Now that we have defined the various probes, we need to define the actual endpoints.
+Otherwise, the probes will ping these missing endpoints and our application will never start.

 ### Step 2: Create a ConfigMap for Custom NGINX Configuration